 Natural materials, especially natural insulation, are more hygroscopic than synthetic ones.
 The term ‘vapour permeable’ also gets used in this context as it means the rate at which water vapour passes through a material.

 With airtightness levels of 7m³/hr or better, a ventilation system is needed to maintain a healthy atmosphere.
-However, if you specify a mechanical heat recovery ventilation system, then unless an airtightness of less than 5m³/hr is achieved, the heat recovery element will not work.
+However, if you specify a mechanical ventilation with heat recovery (MVHR) system, then unless an airtightness of less than 5m³/hr is achieved, the heat recovery element will not work.
 It will instead draw in more cold external air than the heat recovered and have a negative impact on the energy efficiency of the house.

 Expect to do the test more than twice.
 The first test should always be done when the build is wind and watertight, before any internal finishes are installed, in order to ensure that the fabric reaches the desired standard and that any resulting remedial work does not involve removing expensive finishes.